Working Papers

 [draft]

-Abstract: This paper studies the role of customer and supplier acquisition in shaping firm dynamics and aggregate productivity.
+Abstract: We study the role of firm-to-firm matching in shaping firm dynamics and aggregate productivity.
 Using transaction-level data from a large Indian state, we document lifecycle patterns of customer and supplier networks.
-We find that younger firms have fewer customers and suppliers, lower sales and intermediate expenditures, and higher output prices and input costs.
-Motivated by these patterns, we develop a model of endogenous network formation where heterogenous firms undertake costly acquisition of customers and suppliers over the lifecycle.
-We study the normative properties of the model and find that the decentralized equilibrium is inefficient due to vertical and search externalities.
-Inefficient pricing and acquisition choices lead to quantitatively large aggregate productivity losses.
-We use the model to study how differences in acquisition technology map to productivity differences.
-We find that improvements in acquisition technology can generate sizable productivity gains, and that improvements in allocative efficiency are central for delivering these gains.
+We find that younger firms have fewer customers and suppliers, lower sales and intermediate expenditures, and higher input costs.
+Motivated by these patterns, we develop a model of endogenous network formation where heterogeneous firms slowly match with partners over time using a random search technology.
+Firms in the decentralized equilibrium search inefficiently due to standard search externalities.
+This inefficiency turns out to be central for understanding how search technology shapes aggregate productivity.
+Calibrating the model to the Indian data, we find that most of the gains from technology improvement come from improvement in allocative efficiency, rather than in technical efficiency.

 [draft]

-Abstract: This paper studies the role of customer and supplier acquisition in shaping firm dynamics and aggregate productivity.
+Abstract: We study the role of firm-to-firm matching in shaping firm dynamics and aggregate productivity.
 Using transaction-level data from a large Indian state, we document lifecycle patterns of customer and supplier networks.
-We find that younger firms have fewer customers and suppliers, lower sales and intermediate expenditures, and higher output prices and input costs.
-Motivated by these patterns, we develop a model of endogenous network formation where heterogenous firms undertake costly acquisition of customers and suppliers over the lifecycle.
-We study the normative properties of the model and find that the decentralized equilibrium is inefficient due to vertical and search externalities.
-Inefficient pricing and acquisition choices lead to quantitatively large aggregate productivity losses.
-We use the model to study how differences in acquisition technology map to productivity differences.
-We find that improvements in acquisition technology can generate sizable productivity gains, and that improvements in allocative efficiency are central for delivering these gains.
+We find that younger firms have fewer customers and suppliers, lower sales and intermediate expenditures, and higher input costs.
+Motivated by these patterns, we develop a model of endogenous network formation where heterogeneous firms slowly match with partners over time using a random search technology.
+Firms in the decentralized equilibrium search inefficiently due to standard search externalities.
+This inefficiency turns out to be central for understanding how search technology shapes aggregate productivity.
+Calibrating the model to the Indian data, we find that most of the gains from technology improvement come from improvement in allocative efficiency, rather than in technical efficiency.

 2. Self-Financing in a Dynastic Model